angular/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 ## JavaScript modules

 In JavaScript, modules are individual files with JavaScript code in them.
-To make what’s in them available, you write an export statement, usually after the relevant code, like this:
+To make what’s in them available, you write an export statement, usually before the relevant code, like this:

 ```typescript
 export class AppComponent { ... }